The Landick Lab

 Check out our latest publications

-Kolb, K. E., P. P. Hein, and R. Landick.
-2014.
+Kolb KE, Hein PP, Landick R. 2014.
 Antisense oligonucleotide-stimulated transcriptional pausing reveals RNA exit channel specificity of RNA polymerase and mechanistic contributions of NusA and RfaH.
 J. Biol.
 Chem.
 289, 1151-1163.